 A company based out of India called TouchMagix has designed this new concept for interactive floors called the MagixFloor Virtual Playground.
 With IAAPA 2016, they are rolling out a version that allows customers to pay-n-play, thus appealing to more FEC locations and anywhere else whose target market involves kids.
 The package includes “100+ games”, easy installation, a 1 year warranty and a Wall model.
 From their website, there are some interesting applications that can be done using it on walls.
 For those FECs looking for redemption games, that option is available too.

-Here’s a video of the floor in action that they sent along
+Here’s a video of the floor in action that they sent along:

 In addition to that is this more educational trailer:

-In a way, this fulfills the promise of Kinect-like technology but in a way that the Xbox can’t seem to really tap into.
+In a way, this fulfils the promise of Kinect-like technology but in a way that the Xbox can’t seem to really tap into.
 The games are simple, mainly designed for kids.
 But interacting with the play surface seems a better deal to me than flailing your arms in the air on your couch.
 That combined with an improved response time/frame rate gives this an advantage that out-of-home entertainment venues can latch onto.

 If you are interested in the brochure, click here (PDF file)